 One night during our last season, I performed a brief involuntary solo.
 Inside, I was mortified, but I bluffed my way back to the gang.
 The stage was very busy at that point with at least 20 dancers in action, so I pretend that nobody noticed.

-Thus I give myself a 75% pass, which leaves room for cognitive improvement in the last 25% of my life.
-That’s great, because my motto is: Don’t peak too soon.
+Thus at 75 I gave myself a 75% pass, which left room for cognitive improvement in the last 25% of my life.
+That’s great, because my motto is Don’t peak too soon.

-This is my boot camp goal: to focus on the dance consistently.
+At the time my biggest challenge was to focus on the dance consistently.
 In other words, to be mindful while dancing.
-To notice when my mind wanders and bring it back to the task at hand… and not to be too hard on myself.
+To notice when my mind wandered and bring it back to the task at hand… and not to be too hard on myself.

 The joy of dancing is immense.
 I want to carry on learning and growing and stretching myself body and mind and soul until I drop.
 And I don’t want to disappoint myself or my fellow dancers, who are all dear to me.
-For all these reasons, I will do my uttermost to focus on focus.
+For all these reasons, I will do my very best at all times.

 Image from The antique Greek dance, after sculptured and painted figures (1916) Emmanuel, Maurice.
 In the public domain.